Symptoms of the common cold

-One to three days after exposure, a cold begins with sore throat, discomfort in the nose and sneezing, soon followed by a running nose and feeling unwell.
+One to three days after exposure, a cold begins with a sore throat, discomfort in the nose, and sneezing.
+This is soon followed by a running nose and feeling unwell.

-A post-nasal drip, where infected secretions run down the back of the throat, (often causing an uncomfortable burning sensation) is not an uncommon sequel of a cold.
+A post-nasal drip, where infected secretions run down the back of the throat (often causing an uncomfortable burning sensation), isn’t an uncommon sequel of a cold.

 Laryngitis and inflammation of the trachea can be consequences of the variable extension of the viral and/or bacterial infection into the upper airways.
-Inflammation and swelling of the vocal cords so that they no longer move properly is what cause the loss of voice in laryngitis.
+Inflammation and swelling of the vocal cords (so that they no longer move properly) is what causes the loss of voice in laryngitis.

 When no complications occur, a cold should be over in four to 10 days.